bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Creates a dictionary with the same keys as the provided dictionary and values generated by running the provided function for each value.
+### Creates a dictionary with the same keys as the provided dictionary and values generated by running the provided function for each value

 -   Use `dict.items()` to iterate over the dictionary, assigning the values produced by `fn` to each key of a new dictionary.

 ```py
 def map_values(obj, fn):